facebook/create-react-app/README.md

 ## Popular Alternatives

-Create React Index is a great fit for:
+Create React App is a great fit for:

 - **Learning React** in a comfortable and feature-rich development environment.
 - **Starting new single-page React applications.**